vtex-apps/availability-notify/docs/README.md

 3. Open your app's `manifest.json file` and add the Availability Notify app under the `peerDependencies` field.

->⚠️ Warning
->
-> Due to changes in its peer dependencies you will need to release a new major version.
+>⚠️ Due to changes in its peer dependencies, you will need to release a new major version.
 Check the documentation on [How to migrate CMS settings after a theme major update](https://developers.vtex.com/vtex-developer-docs/docs/vtex-io-documentation-migrating-cms-settings-after-major-update).

 ```json
   "peerDependencies": {